HugeCoderGuy/LightsCameraPlants/README.md

 # LightsCameraPlants
-### Automated Phenotyping hardware/software to assist with real-time data collection and analysis for under $100[^1].
+### Automated Phenotyping hardware/software to assist with real-time data collection and analysis for under $120[^1].
 [^1]: The price is roughly $110 if you already own a monitor, keyboard, mouse, hdmi, usb cords and have access to a 3d printer and soldering iron.
 Otherwise all of the extra gizmoes and gadgets bring the price up to roughly $230.
 ## Summary:
-Included are all of the necessary files to complete automated measurements of leaf area for plants grown on 100mmx15mm square petri dishes.
+Included are all of the necessary files to complete automated measurements of leaf area for plants grown on 100mmx15mm square petri-dishes.
 Measurements of the plants are taken in a standardized 3D printed enclosure that eliminates common issues such as glare, camera positioning, and image cropping for image analysis.
 This alleviates much of the post-processing required with other automated phenotyping methods and allows the user to identify leaf area measurements in the real-time.
-Users that are disinterested in leaf area can still untilize this system for streamlined image collection and data transfer to Google Drive.
+Users that are disinterested in leaf area can still untilize this system for streamlined image collection and image/data transfer to Google Drive[^2].
+[^2]: Included in the files_to_print folder is a tray to hold your classic petri dish
 ## Components:
 - [Raspberry pi 3b, 4, or 400](https://www.adafruit.com/product/4296)
 - [NeoPixel Diffused 8mm Through-Hole LED - 5 Pack](https://www.adafruit.com/product/1734?gclid=EAIaIQobChMI-vbjzefJ9gIV1BatBh1jzA-aEAAYASAAEgI8xfD_BwE)